schrauf/AccuracyComparer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Conduct Significance, Equivalence, Non-inferiority and Superiorty tests between mean accuracies of models, as assessed with resampling methods such as cross validations.
+Conduct Significance, Equivalence, Non-inferiority and Superiority tests between mean accuracies of models, as assessed with resampling methods such as cross validations.

 Companion to work (in press):